alaindiouly/alaindiouly/README.md

 ## 🌱 Things I want to be good at:

 ```
-→ GraphQl / Koa / Express and all things APIs
+→ GraphQL / Koa / Express and all things APIs
 → Typescript / React / Redux
 → Reading hard-to-swallow doc
 ```